 - 4. The report shall include photographs of building characteristics that accurately reflect the existing conditions present. - 5.
 Physical Assessment: The report shall further examine and analyze: - a.
 The site, including general topography, ground water drainage, bituminous/concrete pavement, bituminous/concrete walks and curbs, site amenities, water, storm, sanitary sewer, gas and electric services. - b.
-Structural systems, both for substructures and super structure, including exterior wall systems, doors and windows, roofing system and drainage. - c.
+Structural systems, both for substructures and super structure, including exterior wall systems, doors and windows, roofing system and drainage, (NEW) including porches, decks, entrance landings, balconies, and exterior egress stairs and their associated roofs, canopies and overhangs, including the condition of existing framing and connection points and fastening/anchoring. - c.
 (NEW) Wind Load Diagram: For projects entailing roof installations, and new windows, a wind load diagram must be provided by the Structural engineer.
-Minimum performance product data for roof and openings assemblies shall include performance data indicating that uplift and other wind load criteria meet or exceed the loads listed on the Wind Load Diagram. - d.
-Common area and unit interiors, including existing finishes (carpet, vinyl wall covering, paint, VCT, ceramic tile, etc.), appliances, cabinets, toilet fixtures, exhaust fans, range hoods, etc. - e.
-Building thermal envelope components, including an evaluation of insulation and air-sealing measures. - f.
-Building mechanical systems and controls, including HVAC systems, plumbing and domestic hot water, fire protection, electrical lighting and power, communication and security systems, etc. - g.
-Any components which are non-compliant with the ADA, Section 504 or Fair Housing Guidelines.
-The report shall include a copy of the owner's certification that the specific development complies with all of the ADA and 504 regulations, along with compliance with Fair Housing Guidelines.
-If the owner is unable to so certify, then the report shall state how the owner plans to achieve compliance.
+Minimum performance product data for roof and openings assemblies shall include performance data indicating that uplift and other wind load criteria meet or exceed the loads listed on the Wind Load Diagram.